Sylwester98Gaw/FileManagerFX/README.md

 **About:**

-SylwesterFileManager (SFM) is a lightweight file management application for Linux distributions.
+SylwesterFileManager (SFM) is a file management application for Linux distributions.
 It allows users to:
 - Browse and manage files and directories with an intuitive interface
 - Move, copy, delete, and rename files and folders